percona-platform/saas-ui/packages/platform-core/README.md

 ## Publishing

 - Install a package `np` globally: `npm i -g np`
-- Gp to platform-core: `cd packages/platform-core`
+- cd to platform-core: `cd packages/platform-core`
-- Publish from a branch other than main: `np patch --no-release-draft --any-branch --yolo` or
+- Publish a minor version from the main branch (best): `np minor` or
-- Publish from the main branch `np patch --no-release-draft --yolo`
+- Publish a patch version from a branch other than main (not encouraged): `np patch --any-branch`

 ## Important

-- This project does not leverage imports through statics paths because `tsc` does not properly support them when generating types.
+- This project does not leverage imports through static paths because `tsc` does not properly support them when generating types.

+### Challenges

+- Currently we are unable to use direct imports, because the build system does not properly handle them in the bundle.
+This is possible however, but would require a better build setup.